 The study will be conducted in full compliance with the protocol.
 The protocol will not be amended without prior written approval by the Protocol Co-Chairs and NIAID Medical Officer.
-All protocol amendments must be submitted to and approved by the relevant IRB(s) and the Division of AIDS (DAIDS) Regulatory Compliance Center (RCC) prior to implementing the amendment.
+All protocol amendments must be submitted to and approved by the relevant IRB(s) prior to implementing the amendment.
+Upon receiving final IRB approval for all protocol amendments, including Letter of Amendments [LoAs] and full protocol amendments, sites should implement the amendment immediately.